TomographicImaging/CIL/docs/source/developer_guide.rst

 =======================
 We follow pythons convention on logging (see e.g. https://docs.python.org/3/howto/logging.html.
 In particular:

-.. list-table:: The best tool for the task
+.. list-table:: Logging and warning guidelines
    :header-rows: 1
    :widths: 40 60